 Map of the Loire by bike route

-Dynamic map of the Loire by bike route in the Centre-Loire Valley region
+Distances for the Loire by bike route

 To get to the starting point of your route, or to come back again (for instance, if you have to pick up your car), connecting train services run to the stations of Blois, Amboise, Tours, Chinon and Saumur.
 In summer, the Train Vélo Loire operation even lets you take your bike on some trains (with specially designed carriages) running between Orléans and Nantes.

 Also in summer, you can add some variety by crossing the River Loire free of charge by boat near Chapelle-sur-Loire (on Wednesdays, Saturdays and Sundays in July and August).
 The crossing, run by the boatmen of Les Vents d’Galerne, will open up the way to the Bourgueil wine region, where there are several cycling trails: Au gré de la Loire & Grands Crus et Belles Demeures.
-On the www.marandoavelo.fr website, you can find the different circuits and routes criss-crossing the Loire à Vélo trail.
+On the french www.marandoavelo.fr website, you can find the different circuits and routes criss-crossing the Loire à Vélo trail.